uberto/kondor-json/README.md

 # KondorJson
 A library to serialize/deserialize Json fast and safely without reflection or generators.

-Loosely inspired by the concept of functional adjunctions,
+Loosely inspired by the concept of functional adjunctions (*)

 ## Dependency declaration
 Maven